MrBobertus/Important-Documents/MLCL - MrBobertus Limited Commercial License.md

     Distribution of modified versions of the Work is permitted for non-commercial purposes, provided that the attribution requirements are met.

 ### For commercial permission requests or general inquiries, please contact me via email at mr.bobertus.dev@gmail.com.
+I am open to discuss and grant explicit permissions.

 ## 2. Attribution Required